raspberrypilearning/sense-hat-marble-maze/en/step_12.md

-## What Next?
+## Challenge: improve the maze

-- Can you play around with the variable values to make the game easier or more difficult?
++ Change the speed of the marble's movement to make the game easier or more difficult.

-- Can you alter the code so that the goal changes position each time the player wins a game?
-Maybe you could change the maze as well.
++ Alter the code so that the goal changes position each time the player wins a game.

++ Create several mazes and choose one at random.

-- Can you add in another marble that starts in another part of the maze?
++ Add in a second marble that starts in another part of the maze.